YunoHost-Apps/my_webapp_ynh/doc/ADMIN.md

 #### Password Management

-**Important**: If you don't provide a password during installation when SFTP is enabled, a secure random password will be automatically generated for you.
-This password will be displayed during the installation process and stored in the application settings.
+**Important**: If you don't provide a password during installation when SFTP is enabled, a secure random password will be automatically generated.
+This password is displayed during installation and stored in your application settings.

 To change your SFTP password or check if SFTP is enabled:
 1. Go to YunoHost admin panel